-- If you leave the company, return all company assets in your possession. - Company property also includes time.
-That means you may not use company time for activities other than Crombie business. - Similarly, do not use Crombie resources or facilities for activities outside of our business. - Don't take possession of scrap from demolished buildings or pass them to another party for sale or any other purpose. - Don't ignore acts of theft by anyone inside or outside of our company.
+- If you leave the organization, return all Crombie assets in your possession. - Crombie property also includes time.
+That means you may not use organization time for activities other than Crombie business. - Similarly, do not use Crombie resources or facilities for activities outside of our business. - Don't take possession of scrap from demolished buildings or pass them to another party for sale or any other purpose. - Don't ignore acts of theft by anyone inside or outside of our organization.
 Watch for them and report them without delay.